beultra/home-assistant-purpleair/README.md

 `custom_components` directory (you may need to create it), restart Home Assistant, and add the integration via the UI (it's simple!).

-To find a sensor to integrate:

-1. Look at the [PurpleAir Map][1].
-2. Find and click an available _outdoor_ station (indoor won't do you any good).
-3. In the station pop up, click on "Get This Widget".
-4. Right-click the "JSON" link at the bottom of the black box and copy the link.
-(Copy Link Location, et al.)
+To integrate your sensor, find it on your local network and assign a static local ip (use a DHCP reservation for example): Then

-5. Go to Home Assistant and go to the Integrations Page.
+1. Go to Home Assistant and go to the Integrations Page.
-6. Add the PurpleAir integration.
+2. Add the PurpleAir integration.
-7. Paste the link and finish.
+3. Enter the ip address and finish.

 You'll have two entities added: an `air_quality` entity and a `sensor` entity.
 The air quality fills out all available values via the state